w3c/webevolve-series/2026/01-generative-ui/report-en.md

 ## Conclusions & Next Steps

-Following the workshop, the Generative UI Community Group was established and plans to explore the following areas:
+Following the meeting discussion, the Generative UI Community Group was established and plans to explore the following areas:

 - **Evaluation & Performance:** Explore how to characterize and assess latency, responsiveness, and output quality of Generative UI in the Web context, and identify gaps in current W3C standardization.
 - **Verification & Testing:** Investigate validation and testing methodologies for Generative UI that go beyond traditional end-to-end testing, including structured test cases and reference implementations.